slarmoo/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 Remember to use the `VS Code Live Server` extension to see what your code looks like in the browser.
 Also use the browser's debugger window to debug your CSS and JavaScript.
 This will save you a lot of time if you learn how to leverage these tools.

-Once you have developed your application to where you want it, you need to release it to your production environment. **Replace** your previous startup deployment script with a copy of the `deployFiles.sh` script from the [Simon JavaScript repository](https://github.com/webprogramming260/simon-javascript/blob/main/deployFiles.sh) and use `startup` for the service parameter (`-s`)
+Once you have developed your application to where you want it, you need to release it to your production environment.
+Use the deployment `deployFiles.sh` script from the [Simon JavaScript repository](https://github.com/webprogramming260/simon-javascript/blob/main/deployFiles.sh) to deploy your application.
+Make sure you specify `startup` for the service parameter (`-s`).

 ```sh
 ./deployService.sh -k <yourpemkey> -h <yourdomain> -s startup